xStarbound/xStarbound/README.md

 - [Actionbar Group Scrolling](https://steamcommunity.com/sharedfiles/filedetails/?id=3051031813) — Would work if it didn't have an explicit StarExtensions check.
 - [boner guy](https://steamcommunity.com/sharedfiles/filedetails/?id=2992238651) — Would work if it didn't have an explicit StarExtensions check.
 - [Futara's Dragon Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=2297133082) — Causes severe server- *and* client-side entity lag on xStarbound.
-- [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — Depends on Futara's Dragon Engine and thus inherits its severe lag issue.
+- [Futara's Dragon Race](https://steamcommunity.com/sharedfiles/filedetails/?id=1958993491) — Causes a whole bunch of errors on xStarbound.
+Also depends on Futara's Dragon Engine and thus inherits its severe lag issue.
 - [Limited Lives](https://steamcommunity.com/sharedfiles/filedetails/?id=3222951645) — would be fully supported if not for an explicit StarExtensions check.
 - [Matter Manipulator Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=3266061335) ([GitHub](https://github.com/bongus-jive/mm-keybinds/tree/main)) — Not compatible because xStarbound has `root.assetSource` instead of `root.assetOrigin`.
 - [More Action Bar Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2962464896) — Would work if it didn't have an explicit StarExtensions check.
 Use [FezzedTech](https://github.com/FezzedOne/FezzedTech) instead.